-Death toll rises to 20 in China landslide; 25 still missing
+Death toll rises to 24 in China landslide; 27 still missing

-BEIJING (AP) — The search is continuing for about two dozen missing people as the death toll rose to 20 from a landslide in southwestern China earlier this week.
+BEIJING (AP) — The search continued Friday for more than two dozen people missing since a landslide buried homes in southwestern China as the death toll rose to 24, state media said.

-State broadcaster CCTV says five more bodies have been found in Guizhou province, where the landslide buried 21 houses Tuesday night in a village in Shuicheng county.
-The latest victims included two women and three children.
+The landslide buried 21 houses Tuesday night in a village in the city of Liupanshui in Guizhou province, the official Xinhua News Agency reported.

-The official Xinhua News Agency says an estimated 25 people remain unaccounted for.
-Eleven others have been rescued.
+State broadcaster CCTV said two women and three children were among the latest victims found.
+Eleven people have been rescued, and another 27 remain missing.

 Heavy seasonal rains have caused extensive flooding and landslides across much of southern China.